Physics & Engineering

 - ✓Calculators provide educational estimates, not licensed engineering analysis or professional design.

-- ✓Formulas match standard physics textbooks (Halliday, Serway, Young & Freedman).
-Sources cited where applicable.
+- ✓Formulas match standard physics references (Halliday, Serway, Young & Freedman, Hecht for optics, Incropera for heat transfer).

-- ✓Physical constants are referenced from NIST.
+- ✓Physical constants are referenced from NIST CODATA.
 We update when official values change.

 - ✓Found an error?
-Email us at hello@everydaybudd.com and we'll fix it promptly.
+Email contact@everydaybudd.com and we'll fix it promptly.

 - ✓Tools are updated when physics education standards or calculation methods improve.